-In its earliest form, the AGP report was an Excel-based tool, but has since been developed into a robust embeddable code by Sursumcorda and Thoughtworks.
+In its earliest form, the AGP report was an Excel-based tool but has since developed into a robust embeddable code by Sursumcorda and ThoughtWorks.
 The code captures the flood of raw data from blood glucose measuring devices and presents it in the one-page universal format.

 Diabetes Devices Using AGP

 The first AGP-enabled device with built-in AGP reporting was Abbott’s European FreeStyle Libre Flash CGM in 2014.
-The next year, Diasend became the first diabetes data aggregator to license the AGP.
+The next year, Diasend (now part of Glooko) became the first diabetes data aggregator to license the AGP.
 Now the list of diabetes companies using AGP reads like a veritable Who’s Who of the diabetes tech ecosystem: Bigfoot Biomedical, Dexcom, Glooko, Medtronic, and Roche, to name a few.

 How much does it cost to license AGP?
 Bergenstal says the licensing fee varies with the amount of support the client needs, but ranges between $10,000 and $50,000.
 He notes that the AGP is not a profit center for the IDC, but the money is used to cover staff time needed to transfer the code and get it up and running.

 Bergenstal says they don’t see the cost as a potential barrier to universal adoption.
 “We don’t think the fee has been a barrier to anyone,” says Bergenstal, who describes it as a “small fee.”

 Widespread Adoption of the AGP?